Address - Ethereum Address Type

 @External

-static removeFromWhitelist(addr: Address): void {
+removeFromWhitelist(addr: Address): void {

-if (!msg.sender.equals(owner)) {
+if (!msg.sender.equals(this.owner)) {

-Unauthorized.revert(msg.sender, owner);
+Unauthorized.revert(msg.sender, this.owner);

 }

-whitelist.set(addr, false);
+this.whitelist.set(addr, false);

 }